-The Associate of Science Degree Program is centered on a Commercial Pilot training certified under FAA 14 CFR Part 141, and prepares students for FAA certification (licensing) and ratings.
-Designed as an academic approach to flight training, it is best suited for those looking for the most flight time, while simultaneously earning a college degree.
+The Associate of Science Degree Program is centered around Commercial Pilot training certified under FAA 14 CFR Part 141 and prepares students for FAA certification (licensing) and ratings.
+Designed as an academic approach to flight training, it is best suited for those looking for the most flight time while simultaneously earning a college degree.
 The curriculum is designed for a variety of flight-related careers.
-The AS Degree combines a solid background in aviation courses with flight instructor ratings along with a liberal arts core to give the student the education necessary for entry-level positions in the aviation industry.
+The AS Degree combines a solid background in aviation courses with flight instructor ratings and a liberal arts core to provide the education necessary for entry-level positions in the aviation industry.